-Illuminating India is a season of exhibitions and events that celebrates India’s contribution to science, technology and mathematics.
+Illuminating India was a season of exhibitions and events that celebrated India’s contribution to science, technology and mathematics.

 From some of the earliest cities to interplanetary exploration, Indian innovation in science, technology and mathematics has dramatically shaped the world we live in today.

-Among the images are works by Samuel Bourne, art photography pioneer Maharaja Sawai Ram Singh II, Henri Cartier-Bresson and award-winning contemporary photographer Vasantha Yogananthan.
+Among the images were works by Samuel Bourne, art photography pioneer Maharaja Sawai Ram Singh II, Henri Cartier-Bresson, and award-winning contemporary photographer Vasantha Yogananthan.

 Artist Chila Kumari Burman’s work challenges stereotypical assumptions of South Asia.
 We are proud to have commissioned her to create a series of artworks, collectively entitled India Illuminated!, that represent her response to the objects and stories in Illuminating India: 5000 Years of Science and Innovation.
 These works were displayed at the entrance to the exhibition.